outsidedav/swift/authenticate/app_id.md

 ## Step 5.
 Testing your app
 {: #appid_testing}

-Is everything set-up correctly?
+Is everything configured correctly?
 You can test it out!

 1. Open your app with the Xcode emulator.
 2. Using the GUI, walk through the process of signing into your application.
 If you configured cloud directory, be sure that all of your screens are displaying how you intend.